-From 2000 to August 2016, Australia has allocated 199,009 applications to the refugee and humanitarian program of which 0.5 per cent were located to Gold Coast9.
-See table four below for Gold Coast Statistical Area Level 3 (SA3) breakdown.
+From 2000 to August 2016, Australia has allocated 199,009 applications to the refugee and humanitarian program of which 0.5% were located to Gold Coast9.

-Table four identifies most permanent residents entering Gold Coast under the offshore humanitarian program are residing in Gold Coast-North and Southport which are the two lowest socioeconomic status regions on the Gold Coast.
-Data and studies have identified that low socioeconomic status households have higher number of people with mental and behavioural problems, higher rates of overnight hospitalisations for mental healthcare and intentional self-harm hospitalisations ^{19,19,20}.
+Most permanent residents entering Gold Coast under the offshore humanitarian program are residing in Gold Coast-North and Southport (see Table 4), which are the two lowest socioeconomic status regions on the Gold Coast.
+It is well established that low socioeconomic households have higher number of people with mental and behavioural problems, higher rates of overnight hospitalisations for mental healthcare and intentional self-harm hospitalisations ^{10,11}.